CVLT (organization): Background

-When Rohan was arrested, the police searched his home, they discovered more than a dozen videos of his victims on his phone and computer.
-The recordings showed young girls between the ages of 11 and 16, filming themselves doing acts of self harm.
-Their acts included cutting themselves, strangling themselves with belts and drinking bleach while crying.
-While in custody, Rohan described himself as a "psychopath devoid of any emotion," he said that he is interested in Fascism and Aryan Brotherhood.
-He also said that he felt excited by seeing "blood and violence" of his victims.
-Le Figaro reported that Rohan authored a guide titled: "How to Get a Girl."
-In the guide, he described himself as a guru and bragged about attracting dozens of young girls.
-The guide explained his ways of attracting them, including that he threatened to ruin the lives of his "prey" and forced them to mutilate themselves by shoving blunt objects into their private areas, commit suicide or to eat feces.
+During Rohan's arrest, the police searched his home and discovered more than a dozen videos of his victims on his phone and computer.
+The recordings showed young girls between the ages of 11 and 16, filming themselves committing acts of self-harm, including cutting themselves, strangling themselves with belts, and drinking bleach while crying.
+While in custody, Rohan described himself as a "psychopath devoid of any emotion".
+Rohan also described himself as being interested in fascism and the Aryan Brotherhood, and said that he felt excited by seeing "blood and violence" from his victims.
+Le Figaro reported that Rohan authored a guide titled "How to Get a Girl", in which he described himself as a guru and bragged about attracting dozens of young girls.
+The guide explained his methods of attracting his victims, including threatening to ruin the lives of his "prey" and forcing them to commit suicide, eat feces, and mutilate themselves by shoving blunt objects into their genitalia.
 Rohan also said that all "western feminists" have rape fantasies.
 Rohan was permitted access to his phone during his incarceration, which he used to continue his activities.
-In an interview with investigators, Rohan defended himself by saying that all of the girls filmed were adults who performed the actions willingly and that everything they did was staged, including their expressions of pain.
-In one interrogation, he said there was no connection between CVLT and 764, said he has a hatred of humanity.
-He also confessed to targeting girls of Jewish and Muslim origin, as well as "feminists who denounced Hitler or Mussolini".
+In an interview with investigators, Rohan claimed that all of the girls filmed were adults who performed the actions willingly and that all acts were staged, including their expressions of pain.
+In one interrogation, he claimed there was no connection between CVLT and 764, and said that he had a hatred of humanity.
+He confessed to targeting girls of Jewish and Muslim origin, as well as "feminists who denounced Hitler or Mussolini".